tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 Each vulnerability has its own attack vectors.
 Some of them are classified in a direct attack onto the plugin files, and some of them are classified in an indirect attack via WordPress core files.
 So at first I must make clarify the definition of "Attack Vector" itself.
-My definition is:
+My definition here is:

 ```text
 Attack Vector = Type x Path